Gaia GPS

 Leave No Trace

 When you’re in the Forest, Leave No Trace.
-Pick up your garbage, follow all rules and regulations.
+Pick up your garbage and follow all rules and regulations.

 Find an amazing spot?
 Keep it a secret!

-Disclaimer: Forest service maps, Public lands, Motor Vehicle Use maps, and others can be out of date, or incorrect.
-Always bring a back up map.
+Disclaimer: Always bring a back up map.
 Rules and regulations may vary depending on your area.
 Always check with the responsible land management agency before heading out.

 Ashli Baldwin